Pilz, George

 Read moreWebster, Edward

-Edward Webster arrived in Juneau in 1881 and staked placer claims in the Silver Bow Basin with his father, William I. Webster (Stone 1982).
-Over the next 10 years, the Websters located and developed the Humboldt Mine on Gold Creek.
-During that period they established the first stamp mill in the Juneau Gold Belt (Alaska Monthly 1907).
-Webster also worked as a pile driver contractor, engaging in wharf construction along the Juneau waterfront (Alaska Monthly 1907).
+Over the next ten years, the Websters located and developed the Humboldt Mine on Gold Creek.
+During this period, they established the first stamp mill in the Juneau Gold Belt (Alaska Monthly 1907).
+Webster also worked as a pile driver contractor, participating in the construction of wharves along the Juneau waterfront (Alaska Monthly 1907).

 McKinnon Apartments